The monopolist's free boundary problem in the plane: On the regularity of the free boundary

 \textit{(4)} At points of second differentiability for $u$ and $u_1$ in $\Omega_1$ we have $\Delta u = \Delta u_1$.
 On the other hand at points of second differentiability in $\Omega_2$ we have $\Delta u_1 < 3$ by \eqref{eq:discont-est}, whereas here $\Delta u =3$, establishing (4).

 \textit{Step 3. ($u_\infty$ contradicts the maximum principle) }Conclusions (1)--(4) show $u_\infty$ violates Lemma \ref{lem:cabre-mp}, the desired contradiction. \end{proof}

 \begin{remark}[From Dini continuity to smoothness of the free boundary] We have only proved the continuity of $R$ about tame rays.
-If $R$ were Dini continuous the regularity theory of the obstacle problem, detailed below, should improve the Dini continuity of $R$ to Lipschitz regularity of the free boundary in the neighbourhood of any regular point (defined after \eqref{eq:obs-specific}).
-Next we show prove the fourth point of Theorem \ref{thm:fb-regularity}: that if the function $R$ is Lipschitz then one can bootstrap to a smooth free boundary and minimizer on $\Omega_1$. \end{remark}
+If $R$ were Dini continuous the regularity theory of the obstacle problem, detailed below, improves the Dini continuity of $R$ to Lipschitz regularity of the free boundary in the neighbourhood of any regular point (defined before \eqref{eq:obs-specific} below); see our work with O'Brien \cite[Remark 4.5]{McCannOBrienRankin26+} for caveats and details.
+Next we prove the fourth point of Theorem \ref{thm:fb-regularity}: that if the function $R$ is Lipschitz then one can bootstrap to a smooth free boundary and minimizer on $\Omega_1$.
+We use this to show smoothness of the free boundary outside a nowhere dense set in \cite{McCannOBrienRankin26+}; see also Chen, Figalli and Zhang's $C^1_{ loc}$ result \cite[Theorem 1.4]{ChenFigalliZhang26+}. \end{remark}}

 \begin{proposition}[Tame part of free boundary is smooth where Lipschitz] Let $u$ solve \eqref{eq:monopolist}.
 Let $x_1\in \Gamma \subset \R^2$ be a tame point of the free boundary and $x_0 = \partial \Omega \cap \tilde{x_1}$.
 Assume $x\mapsto \text{diam}(\tilde{x})$ is Lipschitz on some $B_\epsilon(x_0) \cap \partial \Omega$.
 Then there is $\delta > 0$ such that $B_\delta(x_1) \cap \Gamma$ is a smooth curve.
 On the portion $\mathcal N$ of $\Omega_1$ consisting of rays which intersect $B_\delta(x_1)$, the transformation $(r,t) \to x(r,t)$ of \eqref{leafwise coordinates} is a smooth diffeomorphism and $u \in C^\infty(\mathcal N \cap \intr \Omega)$. \end{proposition}